objecttrouve/convenience-matchers/README.md

 ### Drawbacks

-* Performance is traded for convenience.
+* Some performance is traded for convenience.
 * Needs a minimum of syntactic sugaring.
-* Heavy dependencies (but deprecated, to be removed with v1.0).

 Alternatives